The Culture Matrix: a simple tool for a difficult conversation

 3. Black Rock

-Balck Rock type organizations can seem opaque with strong external boundaries to the outside.
+Black Rock type organizations can seem opaque with strong external boundaries to the outside.
 These Organizations operate in Silos and oftentimes with Chinese Walls inside the organization.
 There is little transparency how they operate, they safeguard patents or have very strong connection with political leaders.
 The incentive system is based on individual performance and encourages competition between employees.
 Sometimes they have work-contracts that oblige them to never talk about their company.
-I felt that Apple has aspects of this, one of the Companies impossible to visit and you would almost never meet Apple employees at conferences in San Francisco.
-This organization has strong boundaries and a closed technical framework and so is the culture.
+We see some big tax advisory companies in this category, but also Investment or Private Equity firms in this arena.
+Some could have aspects of Cults.

 Making use of the model